Hyperfixed: Format

-Listeners submit dilemmas ranging from minor annoyances to life decisions; Goldman reports out the question, interviewing experts and participants and tracing the systems behind the problem and often aiming for a practical resolution or satisfying explanation.
-The show typically runs 30–60 minutes and releases on a roughly biweekly schedule.
+Listeners submit dilemmas ranging from minor annoyances to life decisions.
+Goldman investigates each submission, interviewing experts and participants, tracing the systems behind the problem, and working toward a resolution or explanation.
+Episodes typically run 30–60 minutes and release biweekly.

 Production

-Hyperfixed is independently owned by Goldman and distributed in partnership with Radiotopia from PRX.
-Early production staff included producers Emma Courtland and Amor Yates.
-The show also offers a premium tier via Supporting Cast with ad-free and bonus episodes.
+Goldman independently owns Hyperfixed and distributes it through a partnership with Radiotopia from PRX.
+Emma Courtland and Amor Yates produced the show's early episodes.
+A premium tier via Supporting Cast offers ad-free and bonus episodes.

 Reception and notable coverage

-The series received positive reviews in major outlets.
-The Financial Times praised Goldman's solo hosting and the show's “straightforward” investigative format, highlighting episodes that range from supermarket energy efficiency to whether one should have children in the face of global challenges.
-In The Times, critic James Marriott called Hyperfixed “just wonderful,” noting its return to the inquisitive spirit of Reply All and singling out episodes on supermarket fridges and measurement systems for their curiosity and humor.
-Radio New Zealand’s podcast segment also reviewed the show, describing it as Goldman's new listener-problem format following Reply All.
-TechCrunch profiled Goldman’s production approach and setup for Hyperfixed as part of its “How I Podcast” series.
+Writing in The Times, critic James Marriott called Hyperfixed "just wonderful," comparing its inquisitive tone to Goldman's earlier work on Reply All and singling out episodes on supermarket fridges and measurement systems for their humor.
+The Financial Times praised Goldman's solo hosting and the show's investigative format, highlighting episodes on supermarket energy efficiency and whether to have children.
+Radio New Zealand also reviewed the show, describing it as Goldman's new listener-problem format.
+TechCrunch profiled Goldman's production setup as part of its "How I Podcast" series.